How to Use This Site as a Template

 Content

 Everything is in the HTML files — there's no CMS or markdown processing.
 To update the resume, open resume/index.html and edit the entries directly.
 Same for projects.
-Each entry follows a consistent structure with classes like .entry, .entry-title, .entry-subtitle, so adding new ones is just copying an existing block and changing the text.
+Each entry follows a consistent structure with classes like .exp-entry, .exp-org, .exp-role, so adding new ones is just copying an existing block and changing the text.

 Profile photo

-The template comes with a placeholder image.
-Drop your own photo in assets/images/personal/ and update the <img> src in index.html.
+Drop your photo in assets/images/personal/ and update the <img> src in index.html.
+The photo is displayed as a square crop, so a roughly square image works best.

 Open assets/js/home.js and change the user and domain variables to your email address.
 It's split into two parts in JavaScript so bots can't scrape it from the HTML.